1xyz/coolbeans/README.md

 - Be an early adopter, Try it out on your machine, testbed or pre-production stack and give us [feedback or report issues](https://github.com/1xyz/coolbeans/issues/new/choose).

 - Have a feature in mind.
-Tell us more about it or file an issue.
+Tell us more about by [filing an issue](https://github.com/1xyz/coolbeans/issues/new/choose).

 - Want to contribute to code, documentation.
-Checkout the [contribution guide](./CONTRIBUTING.md) and our code of conduct.
+Checkout the [contribution guide](./CONTRIBUTING.md).

 ---